Every teen athlete—whether a NCAA Division I hopeful or recreational player—has sports memories worth preserving.

 We hope our interpretations of “Superstar” gives you some inspiration for your own superstar.
 If you’re coming from Patty Chenail’s site at http://www.stamppattys.com/

-Congratulations to Cheryl Albee, this month’s winner.
+Congratulations to Cheryl Albee, the winner of the Superstar blog hop. his month’s winner.
 There’s still a prize if you subscribe to this blog.
 Every subscriber receives my brainstorming resource: Brainstorming Worksheet: What I Want to Remember about….

 Now and Then Sports Memories